.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 context.Response.StatusCode = (int)HttpStatusCode.BadRequest;

-context.Response.ContentType = "text/html";
+context.Response.ContentType = "application/json";

-var exceptionObject = context.Features.Get<IExceptionHandlerFeature>();
+var exception = context.Features.Get<IExceptionHandlerFeature>();

-if (null != exceptionObject)
+if (exception != null)

 {

-var errorMessage = $"{exceptionObject.Error.Message}";
+var message = $"{exception.Error.Message}";

-await context.Response.WriteAsync(errorMessage).ConfigureAwait(false);
+await context.Response.WriteAsync(message).ConfigureAwait(false);

 }

 In this case, a status code of 400 Bad Request is sent along with the Message content of the original exception which in our scenario is ā€˜An error occurredā€¦ā€˜.
-Pretty straight-forward, yeah?
+Pretty straightforward, yeah?
 Here is how the exception is displayed on Swagger.

 global-exception-handling-in-aspnet-core

-Now, whenever there is an exception thrown in any part of the application, this middleware catches it and throws the required exception back to the consumer.
+Now, whenever there is an exception thrown in any part of the application, this middleware catches it and throws the required exception back to the client.
 Much cleaned-up code, yeah?
 But there are still more ways to make this better, by miles.

-public class ApiResponse<T>
+public class BaseException : Exception

 {

-public T Data { get; set; }
+public HttpStatusCode StatusCode { get; }

 {